zyzhucreol/PACK/README.md

 # Change log and known issues
 02-27-2021:
 1. Video preview in pyqtgraph using ImageItem object is slow (3~4fps); print fps statement conflicts with '\r' when preview window is open.
-2. Wrote an example of frame processing routine "process_frame()" in gige_example_vimba.py
+2. Wrote an example of frame processing routine "process_frame()" in gige_example_vimba.py.
+3. Tested the video speed in pyqtgraph with the example "video speed test", and settled on the 1024 X 1024 uint8 grayscale as the preview mode (max ~30fps).